Uncertainty in AI-driven Monte Carlo simulations: Results for Metropolis simulations

 We repeat this study near the transition point by sampling equilibrated, independent configurations at the inverse temperature $\beta =0.6$, which we estimate to be close to criticality.
 Near the critical region, fluctuations become stronger and longer-ranged.
 To address this, we increase the RCNN training set size by a factor of 10 and perform gradient descent for 200 epochs with a batch size of 32.

-In Fig.~\ref{phase_transition}, we observe that the Metropolis-Hastings algorithm using only the RCNN model tends to sample configurations biased toward the paramagnetic phase.
-Specifically, the magnetization histogram peaks around zero. \EK{A possible explanation for this behavior is that the residual errors of the RCNN act as disorder that pushes the system toward the paramagnetic phase.}
+In Fig.~\ref{phase_transition}, we observe that the Metropolis algorithm using only the RCNN model tends to sample configurations biased toward the paramagnetic phase.
+Specifically, the magnetization density peaks around zero while the action is pushed towards higher values with respect to the correct one.
+A possible explanation for this behavior is that the residual errors of the RCNN act as disorder that pushes the system toward the paramagnetic phase.

-Next, we apply the \EK{PEM} to sample configurations from the critical region.
-The results demonstrate that the \EK{PEM} successfully corrects the RCNN errors, even at the critical point.
+Next, we apply the PEM to sample configurations from the critical region.
+The results demonstrate that the PEM is able to better capture the actual behavior of the system, even at the critical point.

-\subsection{Non Gaussian tail in the Residual distribution}
+\subsection{Non Gaussian tail in the residual distribution}

-The final part of this work is dedicated to verifying the applicability of the penalty method.
-Specifically, we test the assumption that the residuals of the gradient components can be modeled as Gaussian random variables with zero mean and standard deviation $\sigma$.
+In this part, we verify the applicability of the penalty method.
+Specifically, we test the assumption that the residuals of the gradient components can be modeled as centered Gaussian random variables.
 In Fig.~\ref{fitted_gaussian}, we show histograms of the residuals for both the ferromagnetic and paramagnetic phases.
 On a semilog scale, the bulk of the distribution closely follows a Gaussian profile, supporting the applicability of the penalty method.
 However, deviations from Gaussianity appear in the tails below approximately $\sim 10^{-2}$.
 Notably, a left-sided exponential tail is observed at the ferromagnetic point, while a symmetric exponential tail emerges at the paramagnetic point.
 These discrepancies likely stem from the RCNN’s limited capacity to generalize in sparsely sampled regions of configuration space, where rare force configurations occur.
+While the tail behavior does not adhere to that of a Gaussian, the impact on the simulation seems limited.
+This likely stems from the fact that the tails only account for a small part of the entire distribution.
+Additionally, large deviations are associated with high predictive uncertainty and are therefore exponentially likely to be rejected, which helps to mitigate their effect on the simulation.
 Further details on this effect can be found in Appendix \ref{appendix of gradients}.